Cross-border network in micro-metrology

 After an initial measurement of the carbide blank, it is ground at the production site and then inspected on a Nano Matic.
 If the tool is within the tolerance for release for shipment, it is sent to the central location in Heddesheim.
 There all products are measured again on a Nano Matic and a measurement report is generated.

-The measurement report travels with the tools to the coater, who subjects the tools to an etching process in order to prepare a base for the coating.
+The measurement report travels with the tools to the coater, who subjects the tools to an etching process in order to prepare a base for the tool coating.
 The coater then takes the dimensions again and applies a diamond coating of the prescribed thickness at the eroded location.
 After coating, a final inspection takes place—first at the coater, then again on the Nano Matic at the central Karnasch site.
 This means that only perfect tools are placed in stock.
 "An enormous effort," as Karnasch is aware.
 "But we are the global market leader for diamond-coated microtools for machining graphite, when it comes to breadth of products and quality."

 SPECIALIST FOR THE MACHINING INDUSTRY

 The Karnasch family company, founded in 1961 as a wholesaler for saws and cutting tools, is now a globally active developer, manufacturer, and dealer for high-performance tools.
 The CNC Tools division is located at the headquarters in Heddesheim and has numerous innovative developments for specialized areas of the machining industry.
 Microtools are just one example.
 For composite machining or materials that are difficult to machine, such as titanium or stainless steels, Karnasch has developed special tool solutions with a wide selection available from stock.
-Classical carbide tools, such as core drills, hole saws, router bits, and saws are also part of the portfolio.
+Classical carbide tools, such as annular cutters, hole saws, rotary burrs and saws are also part of the portfolio.
 They are part of the second pillar, Industrial Tools, whose products are sold by the branch in Görsdorf, which has been in business since 1991.
 Altogether the product range of Karnasch Professional Tools covers over 12,000 tools that are shipped all over the world to mold and die builders, aerospace, the automotive industry, shipbuilders and railroad builders, as well as the civil and structural construction industry.

 Sascha Karnasch: "Our goals are set for the future.
 Because we have the right measurement capabilities and have mastered our processes."